Florida Residency Guidelines

 The process can feel overwhelming, but we are here to help you interpret the law and find acceptable ways to demonstrate that you meet the requirements of the statute.

-Failure to submit the Florida Residency Declaration Form may result in higher out-of-state tuition charges and paying more than four times the regular rate.
+Failure to submit the Florida Residency Request Form may result in higher out-of-state tuition charges and paying more than four times the regular rate.

 Who should submit residency?